GChrysostomou/tasc/README.md

 ## TaSc

-Repository for the paper "Improving Attention Interpretability with Task-specific Information in Text Classification" published at ACL 2021 available at : ["Improving Attention Interpretability with Task-specific Information in Text Classification"](https://aclanthology.org/2021.acl-long.40/)
+Repository for the paper  ["Improving Attention Interpretability with Task-specific Information in Text Classification"](https://aclanthology.org/2021.acl-long.40/) published at ACL 2021.